systemd/mkosi/mkosi.md

 `build`

-: This builds the image based on the settings passed in on the command line or read from a `mkosi.conf` file.
+: This builds the image based on the settings passed in on the command line or read from configuration files.
 This command is the default if no verb is explicitly specified.
-This command must be executed as `root`.
-Any arguments passed after the `build` verb are passed as arguments to the build script (if there is one).

 `shell`